 You can construct a very well thought out and complicated Will or a simple Will.
 However, the test will be when you die and whether the estate is distributed according to your wishes.

-Wills can be challenged, especially if a family member misses out.
+Wills can be challenged, especially if a family member misses out from receiving a distribution of estate proceeds.
 Accordingly, it’s important that the Will is constructed with a view to being effective when it’s eventually implemented.

-With this in mind, it may be beneficial to openly and transparently discuss your Will with your beneficiaries and dependents as early as possible.
+With this in mind, it is recommended to openly and transparently discuss your Will with your beneficiaries and dependents as early as possible.